Link to PDF

 FINES AND PENALTIES

-team writing a bad check to S.O.D.A. will be fined 425.00 for each
+team writing a bad check to S.O.D.A. will be fined $50.00 for each

 is still made by check, the check will be returned and that team will be

 considered delinquent in their dues and will be subject to possible

 expulsion of the team and the rules regarding forfeiture as described

 below.
 Failure to comply will

 result in the loss of banquet tickets.

 will be assessed a penalty of three (3) points if no representative is

 present at the General Membership Meetings.

 penalty of three (3) points will be assessed for:

 winning team failing to send the score sheet to S.O.D.A. by the Friday

 following the match

 team captain failing to email the scores by 5:00 p.m. on the Wednesday

 penalty of one (1) point per infraction will be assessed for failure to

 include full team name, team number, and captain’s signature on the score

 player playing for more than one team within a half season will be

 Failure to pay dues will constitute loss of all points until the dues are

 team forfeiting either half is subject to the following:

-A written warning (with the exception of the last three weeks
+A written warning (with the exception of the last three weeks.